kapteyn-astro/kapteyn/SPHINX/spectralbackground.rst

 .. note::

-   2) If we forget about the source and we have an *event on E* with a certain frequency than an *observer* in barycenter *B* will observe a *lower* frequency.
+   2) If we forget about the source and we have an *event on E* with a certain frequency then an *observer* in barycenter *B* will observe a *lower* frequency.
    This is because on the line that connects the source and B, the observatory at E moves away from B which decreases the remote frequency.

-So if we change a frequency on E by tuning the receiver at the observatory at frequency :math:`\nu_e + \Delta \nu_e` , than the observer at B would observe a smaller frequency :math:`\nu_b + \Delta \nu_b` .
+So if we change a frequency on E by tuning the receiver at the observatory at frequency :math:`\nu_e + \Delta \nu_e` , then the observer at B would observe a smaller frequency :math:`\nu_b + \Delta \nu_b` .
 The amount of the decrease is related to the topocentric correction as follows: